Jimmy Godden (entrepreneur): Failed projects

-Godden was involved in a number of projects which failed to materialise.
-In the mid-1990s Godden's Chamelion Group proposed a major leisure complex on the derelict Ramsgate Hoverport with 250 holiday apartments, an indoor ski slope, swimming pool, and other amenities, which was proposed to be part-funded with European Union development grants.
-The scheme led to the demolition of the old terminal, but negotiations broke down with Thanet District Council in 1996.
+Godden was involved in several proposed developments that were not completed.
+In the mid-1990s, his Chamelion Group proposed a major leisure complex on the derelict Ramsgate Hoverport, including 250 holiday apartments, an indoor ski slope, a swimming pool, and other amenities, with funding expected in part from European Union development grants.
+The proposal led to the demolition of the existing terminal building, but negotiations with Thanet District Council broke down in 1996.

-At his Pleasurama park on Ramsgate seafront, on the site of the former Ramsgate Harbour railway station, Godden had permission for the development of a shopping centre, but it was destroyed by fire before this could be brought to fruition, and was compulsory purchased by Thanet District Council.
+At the Pleasurama site on Ramsgate seafront, located on the former Ramsgate Harbour railway station, Godden had obtained permission to develop a shopping centre.
+However, the site was destroyed by fire before the development could proceed and was subsequently compulsorily purchased by Thanet District Council.